Development Area Stadium

 The Development Area Stadium (经开体育场) is a multi-purpose stadium in Changchun, Jilin province, China.
+It is located in the Jingkai Sports Centre, which also includes tennis courts.

 The stadium is currently used mostly for football matches.
 The venue is also sometimes used for athletics.
 It holds 25,000 people and it was constructed in 2002.
-Development Area Stadium is the home ground of local football team Changchun Yatai.
+Development Area Stadium has been the home ground of local football team Changchun Yatai in several occasions.
 Changchun Yatai won the CSL in 2007 for the first time in their history.

-They played various seasons in the Chinese Super League, together with the NFL, MLB, NBA, Liga MX, Campeonato Brasileiro Série A and the Premier League one of the first seven sports leagues with at least 10 teams with more than 1 million followers on their main social media page.
+It has also been home for the women's team Changchun Dazhong Zhuoyue W.F.C..

+The dressing rooms were renewed in 2012.